From Birdwatch to Community Notes, from Twitter to X: four years of community-based content moderation: Introduction

-Community Notes represents a fundamentally new approach to content moderation, distinguished not only by its crowdsourced nature but also by its epistemological foundation.
-As Augenstein et al. (2025) argue, there is a core philosophical distinction between Community Notes and traditional fact-checking systems\cite{augenstein2025community}.
-Whereas traditional fact-checking is framed as the pursuit of an objective truth established through evidence, Community Notes are treated as subjective constructs reflecting personal opinion.
-This distinction has sparked debate over the functionality, credibility, and ethical implications of Community Notes as a moderation tool.
+Community Notes represents a distinct approach to content moderation, differentiated not only by its crowdsourced structure but also by its epistemological foundation.
+As \citet{augenstein2025community} argue, Community Notes differs from traditional fact-checking in how it defines and validates corrective information.
+Whereas traditional fact-checking is often framed as the pursuit of an objective truth established by evidence, Community Notes relies on consensus among Contributors with different perspectives.
+This distinction has motivated a growing body of research examining the system’s functionality, credibility, and ethical implications.

-Community Notes leverages a broad pool of Contributors to evaluate a wide range of content and has shown promise in identifying misleading information\cite{martel2024crowds} and providing accurate, context-rich Notes\cite{saeed2022crowdsourced}.
-Compared to traditional fact-checking interventions, Community Notes are less intrusive, giving users the autonomy to engage with or disregard them \cite{augenstein2025community}.
-Research also indicates that these Notes are perceived as more trustworthy than simple warning labels that lack explanation \cite{drolsbach2024community}.
-Furthermore, the system’s algorithmic transparency has been shown to enhance user trust\cite{augenstein2025community}.

-The democratic, consensus-based design of Community Notes is particularly valuable for addressing ambiguous claims, where a simple binary label—misleading or not—may oversimplify the issue.
-In such cases, imposing a single authoritative judgment can backfire, fuelling distrust or even conspiracy thinking.
-By contrast, a crowd-sourced explanation that incorporates diverse perspectives can offer a more nuanced and credible interpretation, encouraging users to critically evaluate content rather than passively accept a top-down verdict.

-Fact-checking complex or high-stakes Posts often demands domain-specific expertise that most Contributors lack, and even knowledgeable Contributors may never encounter such Posts\cite{augenstein2025community}.
-This limitation is compounded by the platform’s rating structure, which leaves a large share of Notes unpublished.
-Between January 23, 2021, and January 23, 2025, only 13.55\% of Posts with at least one proposed Note ever received a “helpful” Note.
-Across the same period, 87.7\% of all Notes remained in the “Needs More Ratings” category, and only 8.3\% ultimately achieved “helpful” status and appeared beneath their respective Posts.
-Even then, the average delay was 26 hours—well past the point of peak visibility for most misleading Posts—greatly reducing the intervention’s practical impact\cite{truong2025delayed}.

-Several factors contribute to this bottleneck.
-First, ideological echo chambers limit exposure to diverse viewpoints, slowing the consensus-building needed for publication\cite{augenstein2025community}.
-Second, political polarisation hinders agreement on contentious topics, making it harder for Notes to gain the cross-ideological support required to be deemed helpful\cite{saeed2022crowdsourced}.

-Another key vulnerability of Community Notes is its susceptibility to manipulation by automated accounts.
-In our dataset, the Contributor with the highest number of authored Notes appears to be a bot-like account that consistently targets cryptocurrency-related Posts and exclusively links to a single website: \url{web3antivirus.io}.
-Consequently, this domain ranks as the fourth most cited source, surpassed only by X, Wikipedia, and YouTube.
-This observation underscores the presence of automated activity within the Community Notes ecosystem and raises concerns about the platform’s exposure to coordinated manipulation.